gt1222/Team-Profile-Generator/README.md

 # Team-Profile-Generator

 ## Description
 The hardest part about this project was trying to render my project.
 My data keeps showing up as undefined and it took me awhile to figure out why.
 I realized in the index.js I accidentally added teamArray into generateTeam () as a parameter, which caused the team value to be undefined in the template.js.
-After, I had to figure out where in my template literal I messed up so the data can render onto the page.
+After, I had to figure out where in my template.js I messed up because my data would not render, until I saw that I forgot to push my data.
+After that it finally went through.
+However, it took hours for me to figure out where I messed up and kept changing my codes to see where it would be.

+It's working now and I'm proud I got it done.

 ## Installation
+1. Clone the repository
+2. Application uses Jest and Inquirer
+3. Run `npm install`

 ## Usage